thornicek/met-cs701-rich-internet-application-development-final-project/README.md

-# mealPlanCalculator
+# MealPlanCalculator
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

 The goal of my application is for it to be used as a meal scheduling application, for people that are looking to lose/gain weight.

-# install in memory API
+# Install in memory API
 npm install angular-in-memory-web-api --save

-# packages to download
+# Packages to download
 In order to run the Meal Plan Calculator, install the following packages to your system

-# install angular/cli package globally, to start using angular
+# Install angular/cli package globally, to start using angular
 @angular/cli -> npm install -g @angular/cli

-# install node modules
+# Install node modules
 npm install

-# install angular/core package for basic features of angular
+# Install angular/core package for basic features of angular
 @angular/core -> npm install @angular/core

-# install angular/cdk in project for drag and drop
+# Install angular/cdk in project for drag and drop
 @angular/cdk/drag-drop -> npm install @angular/cdk/drag-drop

-# install angular/router for navigation between different components of the app
+# Install angular/router for navigation between different components of the app
 @angular/router -> npm install @angular/router

-# install angular/common in order to get location and enable the "back" button to work
+# Install angular/common in order to get location and enable the "back" button to work
 @angular/common -> npm install @angular/common

 # install in memory web api to simulate the server
 npm install angular-in-memory-web-api --save

-# install rxjs to implement and work with observable type
+# Install rxjs to implement and work with observable type
 rxjs -> npm i rxjs

 # Layout